react-observatory/react-observatory/docs/Dynamic-Injection/Epics.md

 ## Dynamic Epic Injection inside the Components

-Now we can start injecting reducers dynamically, the reducer for `TaskList` component will be loaded along with React Component.
+Now we can start injecting epics dynamically, the epic for `Blog` component will be loaded along with React Component.

 ```js
 import { injectEpic } from 'react-observatory'